davidmorford/NavigatorKit/Readme.md

 ## What's New / Better

 * Split View Navigator is a subclass of the Navigator class.
-* NKSplitViewNavigator Either UISplitViewController or MGSplitViewController (with all the associated animated goodness) work.
+* NKSplitViewNavigator uses MGSplitViewController (as NKSplitViewController) with all the associated goodness.
+* NKUISplitViewNavigator uses UISplitViewController.
-* Classes with **URL** in the name, URLMap and URLAction, are now NavigatorMap and NavigatorAction.
+* Classes with **URL** in the name, URLMap, URLAction, URLPattern, are not NavigatorMap, NavigatorAction, Nac
-* Support for iPad modal presentation style and popover user interface idioms.
+* iPad modal presentation style and popover user interface idioms.
-* Removal of most convenience functions including geometry and orientation.
+* Removal of most geometry and orientation convenience functions in favor of standard UIKit calls and removal of most or all assumptions about user interface orientation and geometry.

 ## What's Different

-* Garbage collection replaced with an NSProxy based pattern.
+* Garbage collection removed.
+Simple NSProxy replacement for non-NKUIViewController removeal from the global controller key cache instead.
+* Remove method chaining convention on Navigator Actions.
 * Keyboard handling removed from UIViewController category.
 * UINavigationController category method moved into UINavigationController subclass.
-* Remove method chaining convention on Navigator Actions.
 * View controller persistence removed in favour of iOS 4 and later multitasking.
 * Class heirarchy compacted and refactored.
 * Class overhaul based on LLVM/Clang 1.5 new compiler flags.